Buying guide๐ VPNs & Security

 Our Top Picks

 1Password has earned its reputation.
 The apps are well-designed on every platform (Windows, Mac, iOS, Android, Linux, and browser extensions), the Travel Mode feature lets you hide sensitive vaults at border crossings, and the Watchtower dashboard flags weak, reused, or compromised passwords proactively.
-The family plan covers up to five people for around $5/month (billed annually) and lets you share specific vaults without handing over your entire account.
+The family plan covers up to 6 people (5 invitees plus you) for about $5.99/month billed annually (as of June 2026) and lets you share specific vaults without handing over your entire account.

-The catch: there's no permanent free tier, and individual plans run around $3/month.
+The catch: there's no permanent free tier, and individual plans run about $3.99/month billed annually (as of June 2026).
 That's not expensive in absolute terms, but it's more than Bitwarden.

 Pros